Procedures

 La chirurgie peut être est réalisée en cabinet privé ou en en salle d'opération privée, elle est alors prévue dans le seul hôpital privé accrédité au Québec, soit au Centre Métropolitain de Chirurgie.

-What are the necessary step for urethropexy?
+What are the necessary steps for urethropexy?

 An evaluation appointment is required at one of our two offices.
 Cystoscopy and vaginal examination are performed to evaluate incontinence.
 Surgery is then discussed.

-If the surgery is performed in a private clinic, we will propose a date to you.
-If the surgery is performed in a private operating room, it is then planned in the Centre Métropolitain de Chirurgie, the only private hospital accredited in Quebec.
+The surgery is performed in a private operating room, it is then planned in the Centre Métropolitain de Chirurgie, the only private hospital accredited in Quebec.

 What is a Single Incision Urethropexy?